sean1188/Programming-Assignment-2017/README.md

-# Programming-Assignment-2017
+# DankBikes
-NP PRG assignment
+Pretty c00l python bike manager thinggy
 ## Structure of Program

 **main.py** contains the main code for the program. `init()` is called when the program first starts, and controls flow.
 Methods for each option exist as subroutines within main.py. `bike_manager` is an instance of `BikeManager`, and is used to store & manipulate `Bicycle` objects.